MalharBhide/CS180-Team-Project/ReadMe.md

 ### Testing:
 This class was tested using **JUnit** and manual checks.
 Tests made sure that reserving a seat updates correctly, invalid inputs (like wrong rows or times) are handled, and the seating display works as expected.
+Please run the testcases in IntelliJ as they do not work in base vocareum.

 ### Relationship to Other Classes:
 `Seating` implements the `SeatInterface` and is used by the `Reservation` class to manage seat bookings.